huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ```

 Alternatively, you can unplug the power cord, which will automatically disable torque and disconnect the motors.

+/!\ Warning: Make sure you unplug the power cord when you are done using your robot to avoid any over heating issue.

 ### b.
 Teleoperate your Koch v1.1 with KochRobot